Learn to Play Guitar And bass

 Intermediate Students

 Intermediate guitar lessons help students progress toward mastering popular music and classic rock.
-These lessons place a greater emphasis on ear training and music theory.
+These lessons add more ear training and music theory.
 Additionally, intermediate students often receive audition coaching for school ensembles, such as jazz bands and musical pit orchestras, as well as guidance for their own individual bands.

 What to Expect For